microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-faq.md

 # Azure Active Directory (Azure AD) Graph to Microsoft Graph migration FAQ

-This article describes frequently asked questions for Azure AD Graph to Microsoft Graph migration.
+This article provides answers to frequently asked questions about migrating from Azure AD Graph to Microsoft Graph.

 ## How is Microsoft Graph different from Azure AD Graph and why should I migrate my apps?

-Azure AD Graph API offers access to only Azure AD services.
-The Microsoft Graph API offers a single unified endpoint to access Azure AD services and other Microsoft services such as Teams, Microsoft Exchange, and Microsoft Intune.
+The Azure AD Graph API offers access to only Azure AD services.
+The Microsoft Graph API offers a single unified endpoint to access Azure AD services and other Microsoft services such as Microsoft Teams, Microsoft Exchange, and Microsoft Intune.

 Microsoft Graph is also more secure and resilient than Azure AD Graph.
-For this reason, Azure AD Graph has been on deprecation path since June 30, 2020, and will be retired on June 30, 2022.
+For this reason, Azure AD Graph has been on a deprecation path since June 30, 2020, and will be retired on June 30, 2022.
 After June 30, 2022, your apps will no longer receive responses from the Azure AD Graph endpoint.
 Migrate to Microsoft Graph to avoid loss of functionality.

 ## As a developer, how do I identify apps that use Azure AD Graph?